Big and hntb collaborate for new las vegas baseball stadium

-The famed Las Vegas Strip will soon be the home of a new ballpark for the Oakland A’s by architecture firms Bjarke Ingels Group (BIG) and HNTB.
-Once complete, the project will be the future home of Major League Baseball’s Oakland Athletics.
-Taking inspiration from Las Vegas‘ vibrant atmosphere, the ballpark will be an open-air space with panoramic views of the desert city’s skyline.
-This 33,000-seat covered stadium will occupy a nine-acre plot on Las Vegas Boulevard between Tropicana and Reno Avenues.
+The famed Las Vegas Strip is expected to be the home of a new ballpark for the Oakland A’s by architecture firms Bjarke Ingels Group (BIG) and HNTB.
+Once complete, the project is set to be the future home of Major League Baseball’s Oakland Athletics.
+Taking inspiration from Las Vegas‘ vibrant atmosphere, the ballpark is an open-air space with panoramic views of the desert city’s skyline.
+This 33,000-seat covered stadium occupies a nine-acre plot on Las Vegas Boulevard between Tropicana and Reno Avenues.
 Scheduled to open in spring 2028, the project marks a renewed collaboration between BIG and the Athletics, following an earlier ballpark design proposed for Oakland, California in 2018 (see designboom’s coverage here).

 a dome roof for ambient light and framed views

-Bjarke Ingels Groups’ new ballpark, designed with HNTB for Las Vegas, will be instantly recognized by its sculptural roof.
-Five overlapping shells, are designed to resemble ‘baseball pennants,’ and will provide shade for players while allowing indirect natural light to filter through clerestory windows oriented towards the north.
-The domed structure will also host the world’s largest cable net glass wall, framing uninterrupted views of Las Vegas.
-The building’s exterior will be wrapped in metallic panels that will shimmer in the sunlight and reflect the city’s dazzling lights at night.
+The architects at Bjarke Ingels Group collaborate with HNTB for the new ballpark in Las Vegas, instantly recognized by its sculptural roof.
+Five overlapping shells, are designed to resemble ‘baseball pennants,’ and provide shade for players while allowing indirect natural light to filter through clerestory windows oriented towards the north.
+The domed structure will feature an expansive cable-net glass wall, framing uninterrupted views of Las Vegas.
+The building’s exterior, wrapped in metallic panels, shimmers in the sunlight and reflects the city’s dazzling lights at night.

 the breezy, climate controlled space

-Fans will enter the ballpark through an elevated outdoor plaza, which Bjarke Ingels Group (BIG) and HNTB connect with bridges spanning Las Vegas Boulevard and Tropicana Avenue.
-This entrance will lead directly to the main concourse, where a large glass atrium will open toward the cityscape.
+Fans enter the ballpark through an elevated outdoor plaza, which Bjarke Ingels Group (BIG) and HNTB connect with bridges spanning Las Vegas Boulevard and Tropicana Avenue.
+This entrance leads directly to the main concourse, where a large glass atrium opens toward the cityscape.
 This design ensures optimal navigation and will allow arriving fans to immediately take in the entire field and seating arrangement.
-Secondary entrances on the north and south sides will feature ‘bouncing’ arches, promoting accessibility and a connection to the outdoors.
-Once inside, visitors will be greeted by bright and airy atria that will double as multi-purpose exhibition spaces showcasing local and international art.
+Secondary entrances on the north and south sides feature ‘bouncing’ arches, promoting accessibility and a connection to the outdoors.
+Once inside, bright and airy atria greet the visitors, doubling as multi-purpose exhibition spaces that showcase local and international art.

 Inspired by historic ballparks like Fenway Park and Wrigley Field, the tiered seating design with split upper and lower bowls brings spectators closer to the action than in traditional stadiums.
 Every seat is designed to offer unobstructed sight lines.
 An innovative air-conditioning system ensures efficient and eco-friendly cooling by distributing cool air directly to the seats rather than from the ceiling.